 As black bear numbers increase in some North American communities and more people move into bear habitat, encounters between bears and people have risen.
 Whether you live in bear country or are just visiting, you can take simple steps to avoid conflicts.

-Why bears lose their fear of humans
+Why do bears lose their fear of humans?

 Bears have acute eyesight and hearing.
 Their sense of smell is seven times greater than a bloodhound’s.
 They have a keen ability to detect pet food, garbage, barbecue grills and bird feeders—and once they locate a food source, they remember where it is.